 What the lower GI X-ray exam involves

-During your procedure, you’ll lie on your side on an exam table while barium or an iodine-containing liquid is gradually introduced into your colon through a tube inserted into your rectum.
+During your procedure, you will lie on your side on an exam table while barium or an iodine-containing liquid is gradually introduced into your colon through a tube inserted into your rectum.
 When this contrast material fills your colon, a number of X-rays will be taken from various angles, enabling the radiologist to see growths, polyps or areas that are narrowed.

 The barium enema exam typically takes 30 to 60 minutes.